ANC-PIGlets/the-piglets-book/README.md

 Unfortunately, this is kind of inefficient as far as actually _learning_ about these topics goes.
-One volunteer has to do a lot of work to prepare the material and lead the discussion, for very little reward.
+One volunteer has to do a lot of work to prepare the material and lead the discussion for very little reward.
 Once the session is over, the material they've prepared is gone.
 We should keep this material somewhere, and we should make it easy to repurpose it.